-The claim, therefore, that William was promised the throne by both Edward and Harold, is difficult to justify.
+As a result, the claim that William was promised the throne by both Edward and Harold is difficult to justify.
 Nevertheless, he launched an invasion in 1066, and won a resounding victory against the English.
-Several short lived rebellions according in the succeeding decades, including an aborted attempt the immediate aftermath of the Battle of Hastings to install King Edward’s grandnephew on the throne in a piteous final gambit for the once mighty House of Wessex.
-Although Hastings put an end to King Harold, Anglo-Saxon England whimpered out of existence over the following decades, during which the Normans established total control.
+Several short-lived rebellions in the succeeding decades, including an aborted attempt in the immediate aftermath of the Battle of Hastings to install King Edward’s grandnephew on the throne, in a piteous final gambit for the once-mighty House of Wessex.
+Although Hastings put an sudden end to King Harold, Anglo-Saxon England whimpered out of existence over the following decades, during which the Normans established total control.

 Post-conquest England is a completely different beast to the land that gave us Beowulf, Alfred the Great, and the Venerable Bede.
 The Battle of Hastings represents a break in this tradition, consigning it to the past, and reorientating England away from Scandinavia and towards France.
 The Anglo-Saxon Chronicle, perhaps the final bastion of Old English tradition, continued until 1154.

 Thanks to a century of French influence, the language and culture of England had already changed fundamentally.
 The Chronicle spoke disparagingly of William the Conqueror.
 It tells of a king ‘so very rigid’ who ‘extorted from his subjects many marks of gold, and many hundred pounds of silver; which he took of his people, for little need, by right and by unright.
 He was fallen into covetousness, and greediness he loved withal.’
 Ultimately, he was a foreign king ruling over a foreign land, who was never accepted by the English, but whose legacy defines them.